 Christmas wouldn’t be Christmas without a well-stocked drinks cabinet and as much as I love whisky, it’s nice to diversify a little from time to time.
-Each year I like to buy a liqueur to review in the run up to the festive season and I’ve had my eye on one in particular for a number of months…
+Each year I like to buy a liqueur to review in the run up to the festive season and I’ve had my eye on one in particular for a number of months.

 Back in June I attended a whisky tasting at The Piper Bar in Glasgow, hosted by Andrew Ferguson of Loch Fyne Whiskies.
-One of the drams on offer that evening was a delicious Chocolate Orange Liqueur which has remained in my thoughts ever since.
+One of the drams on offer that evening was a delicious Chocolate Orange Liqueur that has remained in my thoughts ever since.
 When I then heard that Loch Fyne had a stall in the city’s Christmas market this year I seized my opportunity and paid them a visit.

 Taste: Orange cream, Milk Chocolate, Caramel, Peppery Oak… great silky mouthfeel.

-A ton of flavour, a glorious mouthfeel and a delicate touch of warming spice make the Loch Fyne liqueur a great choice for any Christmas drinks list.
+Thoughts: A great quality liqueur that works just as well neat as it does with a dollop of soda water.
+Also comes at a very reasonable price.
+There’s a ton of flavour, a glorious mouthfeel and a delicate touch of warming spice that makes the Loch Fyne liqueur a great choice for any Christmas drinks list.
 Fantastic stuff.